JustinStowe/Photography/README.md

 ## Description

-A tool that addresses the majority of the needs of a photographer, serving as a one-stop shop for their needs.
+A tool that addresses the majority of the needs of a photographer, hopefully serving as a one-stop shop for their needs.

 ## The end goal